 It’s fair to say that we’ve spent years watching companies recruit marketers from fashion empires to engineering outfits, and everything in between.
 We’ve also watched some do it with grace and others, well, let’s say they may have got it a bit wrong.
 We’re far from perfect as well.

 We know it’s hard.
 Hiring is emotional, not rational, we’re operating in unusual waters, and because of the deteriorating candidate availability it’s never been more important to get it right.
 Having less access to candidates can have a severe effect and is restricting many businesses’ ability to grow.
 Companies and their processes vary, but the ones that get it right do have things in common and have a lot more success than attracting talent than others.

 They start with a fair and honest job description.
 A well-written one provides employees with a compass and clear direction.
-Try to avoid a generic overview and provide more insight on people, culture and company history.
+Try to avoid a generic overview, irrelevant terminology, and provide more insight on people, culture and company history.
 It does work & has fr better results. & more engagment.